 - Son’nani atsui nonara uwagi o nugeba īnoni;

-- If you're hot, why don't you take off your coat?
+- If you are hot, why not take off your jacket?

 Examples:

-I hope this little article has helped you to clear up your questions about the use of the form naraba [ならば].
-Some sources that helped me to write this article and get example sentences were: maggiesensei, guidetojapanese.
+I hope this short article has helped you clarify your doubts about the use of the form naraba [ならば].
+Some sources that helped me write this article and get example sentences were: maggiesensei, guidetojapanese.